Last Refreshed: January 4, 2022

 WELCOME TO LONDONJAZZCOLLECTOR, NOT LIKE MOST OTHER SITES

-This is a vinyl jazz-lover’s education and opinion sharing site.
-Every week or so a new post features a vintage modern jazz record from the Fifties and Sixties, including one or two tracks from the original vinyl ripped to MP3 at 160 or more recently 320 kbps, clicks and all, streamed in real-time to illustrate the music written about.
-All record photos enlarge to full screen up to 1800 px.
-Its all high resolution so not very phone-friendly, sorry.
-If you love modern jazz on vinyl, grab some floor space and make yourself at home, you are in good company, with an average two thousand page-viewers every day.
+This is a vinyl jazz-lover’s education and opinion sharing site, which I started back in 2011.
+The emphasis is on the music and musicians rather than auction prices, though that is sometimes relevant.
+Once a week (Fridays) a new post features a vintage modern jazz record from the Fifties and Sixties, occasionally Seventies, including one or two tracks from the original vinyl ripped to MP3 at 320 kbps to illustrate the music written about.
+Headphones recommended.
+Most record photos enlarge to full screen up to 1920 x 1280 pixel including vinyl etchings.
+The liner notes can be read full screen in crisp sharp text.
+It’s all high resolution so not very phone-friendly.

 LJC blog, website, and forum*

-In addition to the blog, you will find permanent pages of information about modern jazz, vintage vinyl, record labels, hi fi improvement, eBay bidding tips, and plain whimsy – click on the headings under the top banner picture.
-Its not just a blog, its a website.
+In addition to regular blog posts, you will find permanent pages of information about modern jazz, vintage vinyl, the evolution of record labels, hi fi improvement, eBay bidding tips, and plain whimsy – click on the headings under the top banner picture.
+Its not just a blog, it’s a website.

 You get mostly original writing here, and mostly intelligent comments.
 Please see Comments Policy before posting.
-Personally, I find comments here a useful return on effort.
+Personally, I find comments here a useful return on my effort.
 I already know what I think, so other people’s comments expand my knowledge and viewpoint.
-Otherwise, writing is like talking to an empty room.
-Have your say, all comments welcome.
+Have your say, all comments welcome, but keep it civil.

-Here are some of the hipster “alter-egos” who appear occasionally in my blog ,with a little help from Photoshop.
-None are me.
+Back to the avatar LJC: here are some of the hipster “alter-egos” who appear occasionally in my blog, with a little help from Photoshop.
+None of them are me.

 Subscribe!
 Free!
-You can sign up to have notification of each new post sent direct to your mailbox, never miss a post.
+You can sign up to have notification of each new post sent direct to your mailbox, currently over 1,000 subscribers have, never miss a post.
 Your email is never shared, you can quit any time, no offence taken.
-But don’t forget, there are some 800 posts all waiting to be read, and there are some bloody good ones out there,looking back over the last five years

-Pictured right, my avatar, the character “Louis Balfour“, host of TV spoof “Jazz Cub” running sketch played by comic actor John Thompson.
+My name is Andrew, LJC for short.
+Pictured right, my avatar, Professor Jazz, the character “Louis Balfour“, host of TV spoof “Jazz Cub” running-sketch played by comic actor John Thompson.
 Great!”.
 It’s not me.
-I have a striped blazer and rollneck, but I just can’t seem to find the right medallion.

-Asked occasionally “What to you do?”
-I describe myself as full time self-unemployed.
-My interest in jazz and vinyl is recent – just the last six years, unlike some, whose collection and knowledge has been built up over a lifetime.
-Making up for lost time, this blog features the fruits of “panning for gold” in London’s remaining record stores, bidding on eBay, and inspiration from other jazz collectors.
-If it’s of any interest, here is a photo archive of some of my 100 plus Blue Note originals acquired in that short time.
+Asked occasionally “What do you do?”
+I describe myself as full-time self-unemployed.
+I am retired, which allows me freedom to do as I wish.
+My interest in jazz and vinyl is just the last decade, unlike some whose knowledge has been built up over a lifetime.
+Making up for lost time, this blog features the fruits of “panning for gold” in London’s few remaining record stores, shopping on-line, and inspiration from other jazz collectors.
+Very little is now bought from auction sellers overseas due to dodgy grading, customs, insurance and postal costs.

-You can expect the big boys of Bop and Modern Jazz: Bird, Monk, Mingus, Powell, Coltrane, Rollins, Davis, McLean, Mobley, Blakey, Golson, Woods, Dorham, Shihab, Sims, Henderson, Green, Hayes, Hill, Evans, Pepper, the list is long.
-But also some lesser players you may not be au fait with (we often do a little French in passing).
-Many other bloggers of the DJ tendancy already cover funk, soul, dance, psych, so you will not find much of that here, and you won’t find the attribute “new” has much traction here either.
+You can expect the big musicians of Modern Jazz but also some lesser players you may not be au fait with.
+Many other bloggers cover funk, soul, dance, psych, so you will not find much of that here.
+You won’t find the attribute “new” has much traction here either.
 Of all the music produced in the last fifty years, how likely is it that something is worthy of attention just because it is “new” ?
 Everything was new once.

 A little more on what this blog is about…

 Why vinyl?
 A (vintage) vinyl record stores analogue-recorded music in an analogue medium.
-Good modern equipment can retrieve that analogue information and reproduce it much as it would have sounded when performed.
+Good modern vinyl equipment , including power conditioning and quality of interconnects, can retrieve that analogue information and reproduce it much as it would have sounded when performed.
 At its best, the resulting sound offers a fresh, immersive and exciting musicians-in-the-room experience superior to any digital source at any price, however modern.

 Any special kind of Hi Fi required?
 Yes, I am afraid so.
-Unlike “old vinyl”, unfortunately, with rare exceptions, “old hi-fi” does not cut it.
-If it’s of any interest my set up is here, or see the “For Audiophiles” page in the blog header.
-Its constantly being upgraded.
+Unlike “old vinyl”, unfortunately, with rare exceptions, “classic old hi-fi” does not cut it.
+If it’s of any interest my set up is here, (last updated December 2018) or see the “For Audiophiles” page in the blog header.

-Your ears are fine, no-one has golden ears.
-The problem is what they are wired to: the brain.
-As you will probably be aware, Hi Fi is a world of expensive equipment, strong and differing opinions, some of it salesmanship, some of it guesswork, some of it just plain wrong.
-The brain’s main purpose is helping you survive, so it will give lots of well-intentioned advice: expectation bias, confirmation bias, expert opinion, all that group-think stuff to protect your fragile self-esteem.
-With a little practice you can learn to recognise and ignore its’ whinny little voice.
+The brain’s main purpose is helping you survive, so it will give lots of well-intentioned advice: expectation bias, confirmation bias, expert opinion, all that group-think stuff, you can learn to recognise and ignore its’ whinny little voice.
 Attend instead to your feelings and your emotional reaction to the music.
 Does it engage you, draw you in?
 Or does it leave you uninvolved, wondering what to play next?

 In no time at all really, you will be able to say with confidence “I prefer this, it sounds better to me than that”, or no it doesn’t, or I can’t hear any difference.
-You will arrive at your own judgement, and not other peoples opinions.
+You will arrive at your own judgement, and not hang on other people’s opinions, certainly not mine.
 When you reach this point, you are in charge, and it gets a little easier.
-To pick up on this theme graduate to the Zen and the Art of Active Listening page
+To pick up on this theme graduate to the Zen and the Art of Active Listening page.

 A few last questions…